Educational LCAP

 Overview

-• LCFF Base Funding: Money provided for each student served and based on average daily attendance
+• LCFF Base Funding: Funding is provided for each student served based on average daily attendance.

-• LCFF Supplemental Funding: Money provided based on the number of Unduplicated Students (English Learners, Foster Youth, Homeless Youth, and Low-Income students)
+• LCFF Supplemental Funding: Additional funding is provided based on the number of Unduplicated Students, which includes English Learners, Foster Youth, Homeless Youth, and Low-Income students.

-• A crucial part of the LCAP describes how the district uses targeted funds (LCFF Supplemental Grant funding) to meet the needs of English Learners, Foster Youth, Homeless Youth, and Low-Income students.
+A significant aspect of the LCAP outlines how the district utilizes targeted funds, specifically the LCFF Supplemental Grant funding, to address the needs of English Learners, Foster Youth, Homeless Youth, and Low-Income students.